-CSPs adhering to the Code shall nominate a data protection officer5, when required under the GDPR.
-When the CSP is not obliged to nominate a data protection officer the CSP shall have a Data Protection point of contact, meeting the requirements of Chapter IV, Section 4 of the GDPR, who shall perform the functions defined in the GDPR in relation to any Cloud Services declared adherent.
-The CSP will ensure that such a data protection officer or privacy team remain available for the duration of its adherence to the Code and will provide related contact information in its declaration of adherence and to the Customer as "Data Protection Point of Contact".
+Each CSP adhering to the Code shall nominate a data protection officer4, when required under the GDPR.
+When the CSP is not obliged to nominate a data protection officer the CSP shall have a point of contact for data protection related issues, meeting the requirements of Chapter IV, Section 4 GDPR, who shall perform the functions defined in the GDPR in relation to any Cloud Services declared adherent to this Code.
+The CSP will ensure that such a data protection officer or point of contact, regardless if an individual or a privacy team, shall remain available for the duration of its adherence to the Code and will provide related contact information in its declaration of adherence and to the Customer as "Data Protection Point of Contact".
+The Data Protection Point of Contact required under this Code does not have to meet the requirements of Article 38.3 GDPR to the extent the Data Protection Point of Contact is not also the legally required data protection officer.

-[5.9.A] CSP shall designate Data Protection Point of Contact with competencies according to Chapter IV, Section 4 of the GDPR.
+[5.9.A] CSP shall designate Data Protection Point of Contact with competencies according to Chapter IV, Section 4 GDPR.